Gabriel Teodros: Early life

-Teodros was born and raised in Seattle, Washington, to an Ethiopian mother and a father of Scottish, Irish and Native American descent.
+Teodros was born and raised in Seattle, Washington.
 His parents met through anti-war organizing in the 1970s, and they split up around the time Gabriel was born.
-He stayed with his mother, and met grandparents, uncles, aunts, and cousins as they first emigrated to the United States and all stayed in the same house.
+He stayed with his mother who was from Ethiopia, and met grandparents, uncles, aunts, and cousins as they first emigrated to the United States and all stayed in the same house.

 Teodros's relationship with hip hop culture began at a young age within the South Seattle neighborhood of Beacon Hill.
 "A lot of kids in my neighborhood were affected by gang culture.
 And I kind of had a death wish.
 I felt like, at an early age, that I wasn’t going to live to 21," he said in an interview with Sheeko Magazine.
 He spent his high school years in Las Vegas, Nevada where as one out of approximately 30 students of color in a predominantly white school, something within him changed.
 "It was the first time I understood that there was a system in place that wanted kids like me to want to die.
 And understanding that in high school made me want to live," he said in the same interview.
 The former breakdancer, graffiti writer and closet-emcee finally began to take his career path seriously at age 16, using hip hop to both understand and explain his world.

 Music career

 1999–2005: Beginnings and Abyssinian Creole

 Teodros began his musical career around 1999, when he returned to Seattle and began working with a live band called 500 Years.
 That same year, he met an MC named Khalil Crisis (better known as Khingz), from the group Maroon Colony.
 The two groups began sharing bills together all over Seattle and the two MCs also began working with a community organization called Youth Undoing Institutionalized Racism.
 In 2001, YUIR sent them to a conference in New Orleans, and it was there that Teodros and Khingz saw how much they had in common outside of music.
 They formed the group Abyssinian Creole to both represent their peoples and the bridges between them.

 Also in 2001, Teodros released his first solo album, entitled Sun To A Recycled Soul.

+In 2002, he was featured on the song "Liquid Sunshine", from the album Flood by Moka Only, which was his first appearance on vinyl and was recorded prior to his the release of his debut album.
+He later described Moka as a mentor, stating "When I was 19 years old, he kind of took me under his wing and showed me what it was like to have a home studio and how to do all this stuff independently."

 In 2005, Abyssinian Creole released its debut album, Sexy Beast, a record that gives expression to the post-1990s cosmopolitanism thriving in South Seattle.
 The album's featured guests include Moka Only, Geologic of Blue Scholars and Macklemore.
 What Sexy Beast made apparent was the diversity of Northwest hiphop: It can come from anywhere (East Africa, Haiti) and be about anything (love, immigration, meditation).